6D.ai co-founder Victor (left) with Apple CEO Tim Cook, showcasing an early prototype of 6D.ai technology.

 Our goal with the 6D.ai SDK is to enhance the AR apps you build, helping them interact with the world in a natural and realistic way.
 Current AR limits a user to a small area, where content is lost as soon as an app is closed.
 Devices using the 6D.ai platform will be able to have a deeper understanding of the world around a user.
 Our goal is to publish an SDK that will allow you to create apps at room, house, city, or even world scale, with assets that go around and behind objects, that remember what a user did weeks, months, or even years ago.

 We have a lot of work ahead of us, but are shipping improvements multiple times a month.
-Our private beta currently has the following features:
+Our beta currently has the following features: